 NATURE OF THE SYSTEM OF PROSTITUTION

-- Prostitution is violence and sexual exploitation – one of the worst forms of gender inequality and violation of human rights.
+- The system of prostitution is violent, sexually exploitative, one of the worst forms of gender inequality, and a violation of human rights.

-- Prostitution is inherently harmful: medically, mentally, physically and socially.
+- Prostitution is medically, mentally, physically and socially harmful.

 - Prostitution is linked to organised crime networks and trafficking in human beings.

 - Prostitution is an obstacle to equality between women and men as it involves objectifying and commodifying women’s bodies.